Zetneki/Battleships/README.md

 # Battleships

-In my first year of university, I made a Battleships game.
+In my first semester of university, I made a Battleships game.

 ## Features
 - Command-line interface